-With the purpose of indicating how epistemological belief changes the quality of the early childhood science teaching, PCK maps were created based on the CRT responses of preschool teachers involved in the low and high epistemological profiles.
-In this way, the change of interactions between PCK components embedded in the preschool teachers' conceptualizations of the early childhood science teaching was defined.
-The PCK map, which indicates, the nature of the teacher's teaching of any subject matter, based on a pictorial methodological approach, is expected to have a consistent and holistic structure of the interaction between the components that form it (Park & Chen, 2012).
-According to the results of this research, PCK maps of the preschool teachers with high epistemological beliefs have a more holistic structure.
-Although some early science education and PCK researchers (Andersson & Gullberg, 2014; Gess-Newsome, 2015; Karabon, 2021) argue that orientations play an important role in developing PCK and changing teaching practice, there is no research that pays specific attention to epistemological orientations in the context of early science teaching and PCK.
-However, the aforementioned finding supports the findings of Suh and Park's (2017) research in the context of 5th grade students.
+To indicate how epistemological belief changes the quality of early childhood science teaching, PCK maps were created based on the CRT responses of pre-school teachers involved in the low and high epistemological profiles.
+In this way, the change of interactions between PCK components embedded in the pre-school teachers' conceptualizations of the early childhood science teaching was defined.
+The PCK map, which indicates that the teacher's teaching of any subject matter based on a pictorial methodological approach, is expected to have a consistent and holistic structure of the interaction between the components that form it (Park & Chen, 2012).
+According to the results of this research, PCK maps of the pre-school teachers with firm epistemological beliefs have a more holistic structure.
+Although some early science education and PCK researchers (Andersson & Gullberg, 2014; Gess-Newsome, 2015; Karabon, 2021) argue that orientations play an important role in developing PCK and changing teaching practice, no research pays specific attention to epistemological orientations in the context of early science teaching and PCK.
+However, the aforementioned finding supports the findings of Suh and Park's (2017) research in the context of 5th-grade students.
 Researchers have determined that epistemological orientations strengthen PCK interaction.
-Therefore, qualified early childhood science teaching is possible only when the preschool teachers with high epistemological beliefs can integrate the content and pedagogy through different components (Davis et al., 2016; Larimore, 2020).
+Therefore, qualified early childhood science teaching is possible only when the pre-school teachers with firm epistemological beliefs can integrate the content and pedagogy through different components (Davis et al., 2016; Larimore, 2020).

-It was determined that both groups of teachers interacted the components of OTS, KSU and KISR strongly with each other.
-This conclusion supports the findings of other research conducted on the basis of PCK interaction (Demirdöğen, 2016; Park & Chen, 2012).
-Given that the most basic expectation of early childhood education literature (e.g., NSTA, 2014; Larimore, 2020) for science teaching is the integration of content and child-centered pedagogical strategies based on proper approaches, it is revealed that preschool teachers meet this expectation independently of their epistemological beliefs.
+It was determined that both groups of teachers interacted with the components of OTS, KSU, and KISR strongly with each other.
+This conclusion supports the findings of other research conducted based on PCK interaction (Demirdöğen, 2016; Park & Chen, 2012).
+Given that the most basic expectation of early childhood education literature (e.g., NSTA, 2014; Larimore, 2020) for science teaching is the integration of content and child-centered pedagogical strategies based on proper approaches, it is revealed that pre-school teachers meet this expectation independently of their epistemological beliefs.
 On the other hand, it was revealed that both groups of teachers could not sufficiently integrate assessment and evaluation and curriculum components into early childhood science teaching.
 This result has been supported the findings of the studies performed with the teachers having students at different grade levels and teachers from different branches (e.g., Author, 2021a; Davis et al., 2014; Park & Chen, 2012).
-For example, Gao et al., (2021), who examined how PCK components were integrated during a middle school teacher's teaching of natural selection, found that assessment knowledge had the most limited link with other components.
-On the other hand, Suh and Park (2017), who worked with experienced 5th grade teachers, found that knowledge of curriculum and assessment were interacted least with other components.
+For example, Gao et al. (2021), who examined how PCK components were integrated during a middle school teacher's teaching of natural selection, found that assessment knowledge had the most limited link with other components.
+On the other hand, Suh and Park (2017), who worked with experienced 5th grade teachers, found that knowledge of curriculum and assessment have interacted least with other components.

-On the one hand, the participants' focus on rigorous teaching practices may appear to be a strength way.
-However, the fact that these practices are not strongly associated with the curriculum poses a problem in terms of early science teaching standards (MoNE, 2013; NSTA, 2014; Wilinski, 2017).
-Considering that early childhood science teaching should be handled holistically (Larimore, 2020), it has emerged that preschool teacher education should focus on this aspect.
-Brenneman (2011) argues that assessments in the context of early childhood science teaching will be easier through curriculum integration.
-Accordingly, a preschool teacher who wants to evaluate individual children's learning and skills needs to know what the curriculum expects from her/him.
-Unfortunately, the results of the research revealed that preschool teachers are inadequate in terms of the two PCK components mentioned.
+On the one hand, the participants' focus on rigorous teaching practices may appear to be a ong strength.
+However, these practices are not strongly associated with the curriculum poses a problem in terms of early science teaching standards (MoNE, 2013; NSTA, 2014; Wilinski, 2017).
+Considering that early childhood science teaching should be handled holistically (Larimore, 2020), it has emerged that pre-school teacher education should focus on this aspect.
+Furthermore, Brenneman (2011) argues that assessments in the context of early childhood science teaching will be easier through curriculum integration.
+Accordingly, a pre-school teacher who wants to evaluate individual children's learning and skills needs to know what the curriculum expects from her/him.
+Unfortunately, the research results revealed that pre-school teachers are inadequate in terms of the two PCK components mentioned.

 CONCLUSION AND IMPLICATIONS